 Learn powerful ways to accommodate students’ innate desire to explore … Innovative strategies to engage students in “learning by doing”

 - Help Your Students Embrace their Mistakes

-Create a culture where mistakes are celebrated as building blocks of meaningful learning … How to liberate your students from fear of making mistakes
+Create a culture where mistakes are celebrated as building blocks of meaningful learning online or in the classroom … How to liberate your students from fear of making mistakes

 - Normalize Struggle as an Essential Part of the Learning Process

 Explore essential ways to plan and facilitate powerful learning … Discover how to engage your students in productive struggle in order to maximize their learning

 Examine effective scaffolding strategies you can use with your students … Proven methods to avoid inadvertently short-circuiting the learning process